emoose/Xb2XInput/README.md

 Usage
 ---
-With the drivers setup, just extract the Xb2XInput-x.x.zip file somewhere (making sure the libusb-1.0 and XOutput1_1 DLLs are next to Xb2XInput.exe!)
+With the drivers setup, just extract the Xb2XInput-x.x.zip file somewhere (making sure the libusb-1.0 DLL is next to Xb2XInput.exe!)

 Now run the Xb2XInput.exe and an icon for it should appear in your system tray.